Karan Singh: Early and personal life

-Yuvraj Karan Singh was born at the Martinez Hotel, Cannes, France, into the Dogra dynasty.
+Karan Singh was born at the Martinez Hotel, Cannes, France, into the Dogra dynasty.
 He was the only son of Sir Hari Singh, Maharaja of Jammu and Kashmir.
 His mother, Maharani Tara Devi, who was the fourth wife of his father, was the daughter of a landowning Katoch Rajput family and came from (Vijaypur near Bilaspur) in Kangra district of Himachal Pradesh.

 Singh was educated at Doon School, Dehradun, a boarding school, which represented a departure from the usual practise of princes being educated by tutors at home.
 The school was very elite, but it nevertheless meant that Karan Singh shared the classroom (though not the hostel) with boys from non-royal backgrounds, and received a standard education.
 Unusually for the scion of an Indian royal family, he then enrolled in a college for a graduate degree, receiving first a B.A. degree from Jammu and Kashmir University, Srinagar, and subsequently an M.A. degree in Political Science and a PhD from University of Delhi.

-In 1950, the 19-year-old Karan Singh was married to 13-year-old Yasho Rajya Lakshmi, granddaughter of Mohan Shumsher Rana, Maharajah of Nepal, belonging to the Rana dynasty of Nepal.
+On 4 March 1949, the 18-year-old Yuvraj Karan Singh was married to 12-year-old Yasho Rajya Lakshmi (7 January 1937 – 24 May 2009), the granddaughter of Mohan Shumsher Rana, Maharajah of Nepal, belonging to the Rana dynasty of Nepal.
 Her father, General Maharajkumar Sharada Shumsher Jung Bahadur Rana, was a son of Mohan Shumsher.
-The match, arranged by their families in the usual Indian way, lasted all their lives.
+The match, arranged by their families in the usual Indian way, lasted all their lives until her death in 2009, aged 72.
 The couple had three children: